 Metro Bank requires different documents depending on the account balance.
 You will need to provide these in stages – not all at once.

 Death certificates: Certified copies are accepted.
-If you are notifying several organisations at the same time, it is worth ordering a handful from the register office – each certified copy costs £11 in England and Wales (source: gov.uk).
+If you are notifying several organisations at the same time, it is worth ordering several copies from the register office – each certified copy costs £11 in England and Wales (source: gov.uk).
 Original documents returned by post are sent by recorded delivery as standard.

 Safe deposit boxes: If the deceased held a safe deposit box at Metro Bank, a grant of probate is required to access it (with some exceptions for joint boxes opened before November 2014).
 The box must be closed in-store; identify all executors or next of kin before attending the appointment.